fedef17/CO2_cool_fort/README.md

 The code is organized in a library (in directory source/modules/) that can be included in a more sophisticated model.
 The main subroutine is CO2_NLTE_COOL, inside co2cool.f90.
+The compilation also produces a module library file: 'lib/libco2_cool.a'

 Collisional rates can be specified in the constants.f90 module.